-There has never been a peaceful handover of power in Uganda, but pop star-turned-politician Bobi Wine is hoping to change that by unseating long-serving President Yoweri Museveni in Thursday's vote.
-BBC Africa correspondent Catherine Byaruhanga takes a look at the challenger.
+There has never been a peaceful handover of power in Uganda, but pop star-turned-politician Robert Kyagulanyi, popularly known as Bobi Wine, is hopeful it can still happen after failing to unseat long-serving President Yoweri Museveni in January's vote.
+BBC Africa correspondent Catherine Byaruhanga takes a look at the self-styled revolutionary.

 'He understands us'

 Twenty-three-year-old law student Marion Kirabo is one of his supporters.
 She says he inspired her to run for a local council seat - though she lost.

 "Even before his political life he was someone the youth could identify with," she says.

 "Especially through his music, you could clearly see that he understood the social issues that young people were facing, especially young people from the ghetto."